SHUBHAMspy/react-learning/readme.md

-## DOM
+## Dom

-DOM stands for "Document Object Model".
+Dom stands for "Document Object Model".
 It represents the entire UI of the web application as a tree data structure.
-Since, HTML is a document & not a scripting language which is based on box-model and since,Javascript is an scripting language it does not understand what document is & HTML is plain document.
-So, DOM is a representation of the original HTML document, which the JS understands.
+Since, HTML is a document & not a scripting language which is based on box-model and since,JavaScript is an scripting language it does not understand what document is & HTML is plain document.
+So, Dom is a representation of the original HTML document, which the JS understands.

-In the DOM model, the whole HTML document is considered as an object.
+In the Dom model, the whole HTML document is considered as an object.
 Each of the tags and elements nested inside one another are also considered as objects forming a hierarical tree like structure.

-Hence, the document is shown by DOM as a set of nodes and objects that can be changed with a scripting language like Javascript i.e DOM is used to connect or link webpages(HTML documents) to Javascript because it understands objects and works upon that model consideration that everything is an object, including the document itself which holds all other objects in a parent-child like box structure & everybody is accountable to the parent and through the document node anything can be accessed.
+Hence, the document is shown by Dom as a set of nodes and objects that can be changed with a scripting language like JavaScript i.e Dom is used to connect or link webpages(HTML documents) to JavaScript because it understands objects and works upon that model consideration that everything is an object, including the document itself which holds all other objects in a parent-child like box structure & everybody is accountable to the parent and through the document node anything can be accessed.

 ## MVC(Model-View-Controller)